Serpen/Serpen.Uni/README.md

 contains automat and algorithms from

-+ FUH course 1659 - Theoretische Inf
++ FUH course 1659 - Theoretische Informatik
    + Introduction to Automata Theory, Languages, and Computation
++ FUH course 1608 - Computersysteme I